 We recommend zooming across Roebuck Bay in an air-conditioned hovercraft to inspect ancient dinosaur footprints, a family kayak adventure where no experience is required, a guided Harley Trike tour of Broome’s iconic sites, learn the history of pearling in an air-conditioned ‘tender’ store, saunter along Cable Beach while the sun sets into the Indian Ocean, or if the rain is chucking it down, take in the latest movie at Broome’s indoor cinema.

-We will be honest and say that swimming at Cable Beach from December to April is not recommended unless you wear a ‘stinger suit’ – which is a head to toe Lycra body suit – but the water temperature is so warm that cooling off in a cooled resort pool is more inviting anyway.
+We will be honest and say that swimming at Cable Beach from December to April is not recommended unless you wear a ‘stinger suit’ – which is a head to toe Lycra body suit – but the water temperature is so warm that cooling off in a cooled resort pool is more inviting anyway, especially when the pool management is proper and everything is perfect.
 A morning or sunset stroll on the beach is definitely worth the effort.
 The whole family can take photos on their phones, tablets or even buy the kids a camera and see the results.
 With such amazing wet season skies, you will not be disappointed.

 If there is a shower of rain the children will marvel at the gorgeous green tree frogs that hang out in the tropical vegetation around your accommodation.
 And, have you forgotten how much fun it is to jump into puddles – especially when the rainwater is warm?

 Broome’s Town Beach, is a favourite summer place of the Broome locals.
 With magnificent views across Roebuck Bay – especially if there are massive storm clouds building many miles away – there is also a wonderful water park for the children to cool off in, picnic tables, BBQ’s and shade where you can take a picnic and enjoy the coastal breeze.